mrs-electronics-inc/mrs-sdk-qt/CONTRIBUTING.md

 # Contributor Manual

 Contributions from others are more than welcome here!
-This is an open-source project, after all.
-While we do use this product for commercial purposes, we also want it to be a helpful resource to the open-source community!
+This project is open-source in order to facilitate integration, customization, and improvement of our SDK for you and your hardware setup.

 ## Getting Started